sujalthomas/Website_portfolio_nextjs/README.md

 ## 👨‍💻 **Project Maintained By**
 Sujal Thomas Tatipelli

-<sub>Original template by Ted.
+<sub>Starter template by Ted.
 Huge shoutout for the open-source contribution!🙌</sub>